ig3/srf/README.md

 scheduled to be seen again in the next few seconds, minutes or hours.
 Sorting by interval ensures that these cards are seen again as scheduled, rather than being blocked until the backlog of due cards (some of which might have much longer intervals) has been cleared.

 When a card is seen, it can be updated with one of four buttons:

 ### Again
 For cards you don't remember.

-Factor is set to 2000.
-This factor determines how quickly the interval increases for Good and Easy cards (see below).

-Next due is in 10 seconds.
+The interval is reduced to 2% of its previous interval or config.againInterval, whichever is greater.

 ### Hard
 For cards you remember with difficulty.

-Factor is decreased by 50, to a minimum of 1200.

-Next due is 50% of the interval from when the card was last seen.
-For example, if the card was last seen 4 days ago, it will be due in 2 days, if the card was last seen 2 hours ago, it will be due in 1 hour, etc. The minimum interval is 30 seconds.
+Interval is reduced to 50% of its previous interval or config.hardMinInterval, whichever is greater.
+The 50% factor is configurable with config.hardIntervalFactor, wich is 0.5 by default.

 ### Good
 For cards that you remember well.

-Factor is increased by 50, to a maximum of 10000 and a minimum of 1200.

-Next due is time since last seen multipied by factor/1000, with a minimum of 60 seconds and a maximum of one year.
+Interval is changed by a factor which depends on recent history of the interval.
+The algorithm is a bit complex.
+I will document it at some point, but it is still in flux.
+See the code for details: intervalGood() and newFactor() in particular.

 ### Easy
 For cards that you remember very well, that you are viewing too frequently.

-Factor is increased by 200, to a maximum of 10000.

-Next due is time since last seen multipied by factor/1000, with a minimum of one day and a maximum of one year.
+Similarly to Good, but with a more aggressive factor and a minimum interval of one week.
+The point of Easy is to avoid reviewing an easy card over and over.
+If it is still good or easy in a week, interval will grow quite quickly from there.

 ## New Cards